Zeddxx/instagram-clone/README.md

 > Basicaly i don't know how to write a better readme.md if this contains any mistake please let me know, otherwise let's go.
+> Also had a demo account login to view project as a demo user 😇🫶

 <img src="./public/assets/logo-white.svg" alt="instagram logo" width="1000px"/>